-In April 2020 the Company received proceeds in the amount of approximately \$800,000 to fund payroll, rent, utilities, and interest on mortgages and existing debt through the Paycheck Protection Program (the PPP Loan).
+In April 2020 the Company received proceeds in the amount of approximately \$639,900 and in March 2021 the Company received proceeds in the amount of approximately \$621,100, to fund payroll, rent, utilities, and interest on mortgages and existing debt through the Paycheck Protection Program (the PPP Loan).
 The PPP Loan may be forgiven by the U.S. Small Business Administration (SBA) subject to certain performance barriers, as outlined in the loan agreement and the CARES Act.
 Therefore, the Company has classified this loan as deferred revenue for accounting purposes.
-The Company recognized no income related to this agreement during the year ended June 30, 2020, as no portion of the PPP Loan has met the performance barriers.
-As of June 30, 2020, the entire amount of the loan is presented on the balance sheet as Refundable Advance - PPP Proceeds.
-The SBA has not formally forgiven any portion of the Company's obligation under this PPP Loan.
-Payment of principal and interest is deferred until the date on which the amount of forgiveness is remitted to the lender or, if the Company fails to apply for forgiveness within 10 months after the covered period. then payment of principal and interest shall begin on that date.
+The Company recognized no income related to this agreement during the years ended June 30, 2021 and 2020, as no portion of the PPP Loan has met the performance barriers.
+As of June 30, 2021, the entire amount of the loans are presented on the balance sheet as Refundable Advance - PPP Proceeds.
+The SBA has not formally forgiven any portion of the Company's obligation under this PPP Loan as of June 30, 2021.
+Payment of principal and interest is deferred until the date on which the amount of forgiveness is remitted to the lender or, if the Company fails to apply for forgiveness within 10 months after the covered period, then payment of principal and interest shall begin on that date.
 If the SBA determines that a portion of the PPP Loan proceeds will not be forgiven, the Company would be obligated to repay those funds to the SBA at an interest rate of 1% over a period of 2 years with payments deferred for up to six months.
-Once payments commence, which is during Spring 2021, principal and interest payments will be required to be made through the maturity date in April 2022.
+Once payments commence. principal and interest payments will be required to be made through the maturity date.
+The first loan was forgiven on August 11, 2021.
+The second loan was forgiven on October 8, 2021.